-Project Update: December 2015
+Project Update: May 2016

-A. Project Summary
+A. PROJECT SUMMARY

-The Omo River guereza (Colobus guereza guereza) is an endemic subspecies of black-andwhite colobus monkey restricted to the western Rift Valley forests of Ethiopia.
-Little information is available on this subspecies and it remains among the least studied primates in Africa, though other subspecies of Colobus guereza have been studied for decades.
-With habitat loss and degradation increasing across its geographic range, data on the current conservation status and behavioural ecology of Omo River Guerezas are essential to designing effective management plans for this little-known primate.
-This study therefore aims to provide data on the population size, abundance, habitat use, feeding ecology and activity budget of the Omo River Guerezas in Wof-Washa Natural Forest, central highland Ethiopia.
+The Omo River guereza (Colobus guereza quereza) is an endemic subspecies of black-and-white colobus monkey restricted to the western Rift Valley forests of Ethiopia.
+Little information is available on this subspecies and it the least studied remains among Africa, though primates in other subspecies of Colobus guereza have been studied for decades.
+With habitat loss and degradation increasing across its geographic range, data on the current conservation status and behavioural ecology of Omo River Guerezas are essential to designing effective management plans for this little known primate.
+This study therefore aims to provide data on the population size, abundance, habitat use, feeding ecology and activity budget of the Omo River guerezas in Wof- Washa Natural Forest, central highland Ethiopia.
 Standard line transect methods have been used to assess density and abundance of guerezas in the Wof-Washa Forest.
 Vegetation compositions in the home range of two selected study groups have been determined by vegetation transect and plot sampling method.
 Frequently consumed food species of plants were selected (10 individual plant per species) and their phenology have been recorded every month to assess monthly food availability.
 Habitat use have been assessed both by transect sampling and group scan sampling by recording the GPS location and the habitat type where each group is spotted.
-Behavioural ecology on the activity budget, feeding ecology and ranging patterns have also been collected using scan sampling methods for five consecutive days per month for each of two neighbouring study group.
-During 5-day samples, activity scan samples have been collected for up to 5 minutes duration every 15 minutes.
+Behavioural ecology on the activity budget, feeding ecology and ranging patterns have also been collected using scan sampling methods for 5 consecutive days per month for each of two neighbouring study group.
+During 5-day samples, activity scan samples have been collected for up to five minutes duration every 15 minutes.
 To assess ranging patterns, GPS locations have been recorded every 15 minutes.
 Data on the density, abundance, habitat use, activity budget, feeding and ranging ecology are very essential to designing conservation management plan for this little-known and endemic primate of Africa.

-B. Project Description
+B. PROJECT DESCRIPTION

-The scarcity of information on the Omo River Guereza indicates that, the subspecies has been given insignificant consideration not only by the government and non-governmental organisations but also from researchers.
+The scarcity of information on the Omo River guereza indicates that, the subspecies has been given insignificant consideration not only by the government and non-government organisations but also from researchers.
 Therefore, this baseline research project will enable both the scientific and general public to open their eyes towards the conservation and study of this marginalised subspecies in Ethiopia.
-Accordingly, the project focuses on the intrinsic and ecological value of the Omo River Guereza more than its economic incentive to increase contextually relevant ecological knowledge for the animal's long-term sustainable survival in its natural habitat.
+Accordingly, the project focuses on the intrinsic and ecological value of the Omo River guereza more than its economic incentive to increase contextually relevant ecological knowledge for the animal's long-term sustainable survival in its natural habitat.